Shiva-El/airbnb-home-booking/README.md

  Team member with full names:
  Shiva El, Guillermo Campos,Cristian Nitu

-It's final project of 'Introduction to machine learning' course in Concordia Continuing Education.
+ In this final project of 'Introduction to machine learning' course in Concordia Continuing Education, we predict where a new guest   will book her next travel destination based on the previous booking behavior.